-School personnel shall report to the principal/designee the suspected unlawful use, possession, transmittal, sale or attempted sale by a student of any drugs, over-the-counter or prescription substances, except those authorized under Policy 6305 (Administration of Medication/Treatments), as, alcoholic beverage or inhalant, and shall be exempt from the civil liability when making such reports.
+School personnel shall report to the principal/designee the suspected unlawful use, possession, transmittal, sale or attempted sale by a student of any drugs, over-the-counter or prescription substances, except those authorized under Policy 6305 (Administration of Medication/Treatments), and including any alcoholic beverage or inhalant, and shall be exempt from the civil liability when making such reports.

-Note: The use, possession, sale, attempted sale or transmittal of tobacco or tobacco related products on school property, school sponsored transportation, or during a school sponsored activity is prohibited (see Policy 2401: Tobacco-Free for further details or the Discipline Matrix - Appendix A in this policy for consequences).
+Note: The use, possession, sale, attempted sale or transmittal of tobacco or tobacco related products, e-cigarette, vapor devices or similar on school property, school sponsored transportation, or during a school sponsored activity is prohibited (see Policy 2401: Tobacco-Free for further details or the Discipline Matrix - Appendix A in this policy for consequences).